-With the devastation caused by the bushfires, flooding, hailstorms and cyclones, as well as concerns about the spread of coronavirus and the many uncertainties that lie ahead, it is likely that our personal coping resources feel depleted.
+With concerns about new strains and outbreaks of coronavirus and the many uncertainties that lie ahead, it is likely that our personal coping resources feel depleted.
 Especially after a bad night’s sleep.

 While most people can cope with time-limited stressful events, it becomes harder to do when stress turns chronic and inescapable.

 It is normal to experience changes in mood, appetite, irritability, and worry during stressful times, and often things improve on their own once the stressor is over.